Skip to main content

 Tick found on back of neck

-• Check all parts of the body carefully, especially the armpits, behind the knees, scalp, in and around the ears, inside the belly button, and groin.
+• Check all parts of the body carefully.
+Pay special attention to the armpits, behind the knees, scalp, in and around the ears, inside the belly button, and groin.

 • Parents should check their children for ticks.

-• Take a bath or shower within two hours after coming inside to find and wash off any ticks on your body.
+• Take a bath or shower within two hours after coming inside.
+This helps you find and wash off any ticks on your body.

-• Kill any ticks that may still be on clothing: Tumble dry clothes in a dryer on high heat for 10 minutes.
+• Tumble dry clothes in a dryer on high heat for 10 minutes.
+The heat kills any ticks still on your clothing.
 If clothes are damp, tumble dry on high heat for 60 minutes.

 Don't panic if you find a tick embedded on your body.
 Simply remove it as soon as possible following these recommendations: